kenneth-lau/line-bot-sdk-java/README.md

 ## How do I install it?

-We've uploaded the library to the Maven Central Repository.
-You can install the modules via Maven or Gradle.
+We've uploaded this library to the Maven Central Repository.
+You can install the modules using Maven or Gradle.

 http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.linecorp.bot%22